tbrowne5/crisprHAL/data/processing/README.md

 * 2. Separate sgRNAs from the merged reads file by their barcode using the perl script
 * 3. Load the resulting file into R
 * 4. Use ALDEx2 CLR and effect functions on the dataset with 10 selective and 10 non-selective conditions (details found at https://bioconductor.org/packages/release/bioc/html/ALDEx2.html)
+* 5. Extend the 20 nucleotide sgRNA target sites by 8 nucleotides downstream to obtain the model input sequences

 R data processing to generate scores from raw data
 ```